Huhngoku/ADVOCATE/doc/trace/traceElements/select.md

 - [pos]: The last field show the position in the code, where the select is implemented.
 It consists of the file and line number separated by a colon (:).
 It the select only contains one case, the line number is equal to the line of this case.

+A select statement is only recorded as such, if it contains at least two non-default cases.
+Otherwise the Go compiler rewrites it internally as a normal channel operation and is therefore recorded as such.
+A select case with one non-default and a default case is only recorded, if the non-default case was chosen.

 ## Example
 The following is an example containing two select statements, one with and one without a select: